TimurSalakhetdinov/Auto_parsers/README.md

 ## Script Arguments

---limit (optional): Sets the maximum number of vehicles to scrape.
+- limit (optional): Sets the maximum number of vehicles to scrape.
 If not set, the script will continue until there are no more pages left to scrape.
---save_to_db (optional): If set, the script will save the data to a SQLite database.
+- save_to_db (optional): If set, the script will save the data to a SQLite database.
 Otherwise, data will be saved to an Excel file by default.

 ## Example Command
 ```python